-We pledge to engage in the long-term commitment to becoming an anti-racist organization.
+We pledge to engage in long-term commitment to becoming an anti-racist organization.
 With this pledge, we commit ourselves to honor and embrace diversity, and to stand against racism wherever it appears.

 We acknowledge that we’re all at different points in learning what it means to be anti-racists and our organization reflects this.
 We pledge to continue to support one another as we learn.

 We pledge to center and uplift Black, Indigenous and People of Color’s voices and intersectional issues important to our community.
-We pledge to listen to those who have different heritage, culture, and experiences from our own with open hearts and open minds, and to learn from them what actions, practices, policies, or structures they experience as racist.
+We pledge to listen to those who have a different heritage, culture, and experiences from our own with open hearts and open minds, and to learn from them what actions, practices, policies, or structures they experience as racist.

 Baby Blues Connection History